hallamaria1997/02476_mlops/reports/README.md

 * [x] Setup version control for your data or part of your data
 * [x] Construct one or multiple docker files for your code
 * [x] Build the docker files locally and make sure they work as intended
-* [RJ] Write one or multiple configurations files for your experiments
+* [x] Write one or multiple configurations files for your experiments
-* [RJ] Used Hydra to load the configurations and manage your hyperparameters
+* [x] Used Hydra to load the configurations and manage your hyperparameters
 * [ ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
 * [ ] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
 Additionally,